Official-Updates/WordPress-Updates/README.md

 First-time buyers often get the biggest savings.
 There are verified resources that track these deals.
 You can check this detailed guide on **[Hostinger Coupon Code For First Time User](https://github.com/Arohis-Den/Hostinger-Advisor/)** for updated information.

-Another active source that tracks working discounts is this page for **[Hostinger Coupon Code For First Time User](https://gitlab.aicrowd.com/-/snippets/423402)**, which highlights verified offers for 2026.
+Another active source that tracks working discounts is this page for **[Hostinger Promo Codes](https://gitlab.aicrowd.com/-/snippets/423402)**, which highlights verified offers for 2026.

-You can also review this LinkedIn breakdown of **[Hostinger Coupon Code For First Time User](https://www.linkedin.com/pulse/hostinger-coupon-code-2026-verified-working-anil-vishwakarma-qweuc)** to see how seasonal deals compare with regular pricing.
+You can also review this LinkedIn breakdown of **[Hostinger Deals](https://www.linkedin.com/pulse/hostinger-coupon-code-2026-verified-working-anil-vishwakarma-qweuc)** to see how seasonal deals compare with regular pricing.

 These links help first-time buyers avoid expired codes and misleading promotions.